camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 - Call activities
 - Timer events that complete without being skipped

+**Additional limitations**

-If you completed an unsupported element before rewinding, you will rewind farther than expected.
+- If you completed an unsupported element before rewinding, you will rewind farther than expected.

-In addition, Play rewinds to an element, not to an element instance.
+- Play rewinds to an element, not to an element instance.
 For example, if you wanted to rewind your process to a sequential multi-instance service task which ran five times, it will rewind your process to the first instance of that service task.
+- Play rewinds processes by initiating a new instance and executing each element.
+However, if any element behaves differently from the previous execution —such as a connector returning a different result— the rewind may fail.

 ## Modify a process instance